Table of contents

 Generally, society is becoming more environmentally conscious as it becomes clear sustainability is an important issue.
 These changing attitudes are filtering into the way travellers choose their hotel.
 Sustainable hotels look at eco-friendly construction, energy saving, and waste management as priorities.

 - Robot staff

 Some travellers may find it confronting to be served by a robot, others may welcome the chance not to have to interact with humans when staying at their hotel.
 More and more hotels are using robots in some capacity, to help automate check-in and check-out, carry luggage and act as concierges, or for room service.

 These technologies are no longer the niche segments they once were.
 Extremely popular already in gaming and entertainment as well as attractions, they can also be quite useful to hotel customers.
 Virtual reality replaces the real world with visual and audio input while augmented reality layers virtual elements onto the real world.
 Customers who want to try before they buy can take virtual tours of your property and even parts of the destination.
 With AR, a hotel might use an interactive map to provide information to guests.

 Many hotels are now starting to differentiate their brand by doing something unique with the way they design, layout, or outfit their property.
 Travellers are looking more and more for cool, experiential hotel stays so anything a hotel can do to provide a novelty factor is going to be at an advantage.

 All of these trends are influenced and informed by greater societal trends.
-This is why it’s so important for hoteliers to look at shifting away from the traditional and embrace the radical if they want to maintain a healthy business.
-There’ll always be a place for good old fashioned hospitality but they way it’s delivered probably will need to alter.
+There’ll always be a place for good old fashioned hospitality but the way it’s delivered probably will need to be altered.